 Recalling violence: Some got evicted by landlord and faced mob fury, others caught in mayhem

-As violence raged around him in northeast Delhi, Shahjehanpur native Mohammad Asif was evicted from his house by his landlord in the early hours of Tuesday and caught by a frenzied mob that thrashed him with iron pipes, leading to major head injury.
-The 20-year-old said he was left vulnerable to attack after his landlord evicted him.
+As violence raged around him in northeast Delhi, Shahjehanpur native Mohammad Asif was evicted from his house by his landlord and caught by a frenzied mob that thrashed him with iron pipes, leading to major head injury.
+The 20-year-old said he was left vulnerable to the attack after his landlord evicted him in the early hours of Tuesday.

 "The mob attacked as I was left to fend for myself in the streets.
 I am from Uttar Pradesh and as my landlord threw me out, I had nowhere to go," he said.
-A traumatised Asif, with blood stains on his face sat on a stretcher at the GTB Hospital, with bandages wrapped around his head and a leg.
+A traumatized Asif, with bloodstains on his face sat on a stretcher at the GTB Hospital, with bandages wrapped around his head and a leg.
 And, one of his injured hands was in a sling.

-Injured persons, many with bullet shot wounds continued to be brought in to hospitals.
-Mohd Yunus, 45 was brought to the GTB Hospital from Mustafabad area, one of the violence-hit areas.
+Injured persons, many with a bullet shot wounds continued to be brought in to hospitals.
+Mohd Yunus, 45, was brought to the GTB Hospital from the Mustafabad area, one of the violence-hit areas.

-"My brother accidentally came in touch with a burning building, and got burnt.
+"My brother accidentally came in touch with a burning building and got burnt.
 Others helped him and then we brought him to the hospital," said Sumit, who himself was nursing an injury in the foot from stone-pelting.
 "My brother is admitted here.
-Our neighbourhood never saw such violence, we celebrate both Eid and Diwali together.
+Our neighborhood never saw such violence, we celebrate both Eid and Diwali together.
 What is happening to Delhi," he asked.

 Many family members waited outside the mortuary to collect the bodies of their loved ones.
 Ashfaq Hussain died at 22 years of age with gunshot injury and his family was in state of shock.